Training to enhance tactical situational awareness

 Repetition in training develops memory — memory fosters confidence, decisiveness, and decision-making speed in combat

-While I addressed “cognitive thinking skills” in a previous article and will discuss “situated cognition” in a future article, here I will focus on the third item — “situational awareness” as it applies to police operations and training.
+I addressed cognitive thinking skills in a previous article.
+In this article, I will focus on situational awareness as it applies to police operations and training.

 Defining Situational Awareness

-So how does this apply to the uniformed officer or SWAT cop?
-In the context of SWAT operations, situational awareness refers to the unit’s ability to determine the relationships of the factors that are present — such as perception, comprehension, and projection — and form logical conclusions concerning any threats to the individual officer or team, as well as to the mission objectives.
+In the context of SWAT operations, situational awareness refers to the unit’s ability to determine the relationships of the factors that are present – such as perception, comprehension and projection – and form logical conclusions concerning any threats to the individual officer or team, as well as to the mission objectives.

 Simply, situational awareness is a process our minds go through for just about everything we do.
-For example, when you’re involved in a high-speed chase you are cognitively processing numerous pieces of active intelligence simultaneously.
-As the chase continues, you act on the decisions you make from that information.
-During a high-speed pursuit, you may process information such as:
+For example, when you’re involved in a high-speed pursuit you are cognitively processing numerous pieces of active intelligence simultaneously.
+As the pursuit continues, you act on the decisions you make from that information.
+You may process information such as:

-1. What dispatch is conveying to you over the radio about the car and suspect
+- What dispatch is conveying to you over the radio about the car and suspect;

-2. The orders your command officers are providing over the air
+- The orders your command officers are providing over the air;

-3. Your conveyance to the dispatch center of information relevant to the chase
+- Your conveyance to the dispatch center of information relevant to the chase;

-4. The speeds which you are chasing the suspect
+- The speeds which you are chasing the suspect;

-5. The intersections and signals you are approaching and passing
+- The intersections and signals you are approaching and passing;

-6. Officer safety concerns and various other parameters
+- Officer safety concerns and various other parameters.

 When an officer loses the ability to manage their situational awareness they can create more problems than they’re already dealing with, simply because making incorrect tactical decisions can endanger other officers.
 At a minimum, they can create (or contribute to) other factors which would then have to be mitigated as well.